Fore people: Nagaiya

 Nagaiya, or age mates, are individuals bonded together for life in a manner similar to siblings, though not necessarily blood relations.
 Two individuals can become nagaiya if they are born at the same time or if their mothers are isolated in the birthing hut at the same time.
 Boys have a second opportunity to become nagaiya if they go through the manhood initiation ceremony together.
 (This ceremony consists of living isolated in the forest for a month, receiving a new name, getting piercings, and playing music with sacred flutes.)
 Women can become nagaiya, but it is not as important for them as it is for men.

 Nagaiyas help each other through difficult and dangerous times such as hunting in dangerous forests.
 During times of war, they are expected to help by giving food and lodging.
 Sometimes, if there is a conflict between a husband and his wife, the nagaiya will help resolve it.
 The husband and his nagaiya will slather themselves in mud and ash (symbols of mourning), hit the wife, and consume one of her pigs and one of her sweet potato gardens.
 To express her displeasure at her husband's actions, the wife will hold a banquet with the women in the clan near her husband's meal.
 Later, after the wife gives her husband a small reparation, the conflict between them will be resolved.

-Nagaiyas provide support when normal kinsmen wouldn't be able to.
+Nagaiyas provide support when normal kinsmen would not be able to.
 For example, when a man consummates his marriage, he does not tell his kinsmen as to do so would be shameful (admitting that he is contaminated from sexual contact with a woman).
 However, he can freely tell his nagaiya without shame as his nagaiya are obligated to share the burden with him.
 Additionally, when his wife first menstruates (as menstruation is thought to be dangerous to men), a man stops eating pork, rats, possums, and spinach-like vegetables until his wife gives birth to his first child (to protect himself).
 The nagaiyas share these diet restrictions in order to show their support.

-When a man dies, his nagaiya are obligated to attend his funeral where his family will give them anonkaiyambu or “head pay”.
+When a man dies, his nagaiya are obligated to attend his funeral where his family will give them anonkaiyambu or "head pay".
 The nagaiya are then duty bound to avenge the death of their age mate.
 Thus, elderly men whose nagaiya are all dead fear that they will be killed by an enemy sorcerer as there is no one left to avenge them.
 After a man's death, his nagaiya and brothers become potential husbands for the widowed wife (the wife decides who she will marry).
 This creates stress on the relationship between a wife and her husband's nagaiya, as the nagaiyas are both friends and potential husbands.

 The bond between nagaiya is extremely close.
 Sometimes younger men jokingly use the term nagaiya to describe elders with which they have a very close bond.
 Due to this bond, it is a sin punishable by death to abandon or betray one's nagaiya.